learn-co-curriculum/dsc-object-initialization/README.md

 ## Introducing __init__

 By using the `__init__` method, you can initialize instances of objects with defined attributes.
 Without this, attributes are not defined until other methods are called to populate these fields, or you set attributes manually.
 This can be problematic.
-For example, if you had tried to call the `greet_passeneger` method from the previous lab without first setting the driver's first and last attributes, you would have encoutnered an error.
+For example, if you had tried to call the `greet_passeneger` method from the previous lab without first setting the driver's first and last attributes, you would have encountered an error.
 Here's another example to demonstrate:

 ```python